What is Clemente?

 The Clemente course has been made possible through contributions from all of its community partners and through a generous grant from alternative visions.

-For more information on the Clemente course, contact Lance Newman at email@example.com.
-To read a feature story on the Clemente's inaugural year, click here.
+For more information on the Clemente course, contact Lance Newman at email@example.com and read about the Clemente's impact in it's inaugural year.

 What Students are Saying About Clemente